Agriculture in Uganda: Crops

-Uganda's main food crops have been plantains, cassava, sweet potatoes, millet, sorghum, corn, beans, and groundnuts.
+Uganda's main food crops have been plantains, bananas, cassava, sweet potatoes, millet, sorghum, corn, beans, and groundnuts.
 Major cash crops have been coffee, cotton, tea, cocoa, vanilla and tobacco, although in the 1980s many farmers sold food crops to meet short-term expenses.
 The production of cotton, tea, and tobacco virtually collapsed during the late 1970s and early 1980s.

 In the late 1980s, the government attempted to encourage diversification in commercial agriculture that would lead to a variety of nontraditional exports.
 The Uganda Development Bank and several other institutions supplied credit to local farmers, although small farmers also received credit directly from the government through agricultural cooperatives.
 For most small farmers, the main source of short-term credit was the policy of allowing farmers to delay payments for seeds and other agricultural inputs provided by cooperatives.

 Cooperatives also handled most marketing activity, although marketing boards and private companies sometimes dealt directly with producers.
 Co-operatives had been very successful during the British Colonial period (see below) but later many farmers complained that cooperatives did not pay for produce until long after it had been sold.
 The generally low producer prices set by the government and the problem of delayed payments for produce prompted many farmers to sell produce at higher prices on illegal markets in neighboring countries.
 During most of the 1980s, the government steadily raised producer prices for export crops in order to maintain some incentive for farmers to deal with government purchasing agents, but these incentives failed to prevent widespread smuggling.

 Coffee

 Coffee has been Uganda's most important cash crop since the 1980s.
 In 2013, coffee exports totalled US$425.4 million.

+Majority of Ugandan people rely on farming as their source of income in some cities woman own farms in order to provide for their families.
+A lot of farmers in Uganda face challenges like being able to access the market.
+The cost of transport is high which makes it difficult for farmers especially during wet weather conditions.